-If you’re not familiar with the menu, read it before you get to the restaurant.
+If you’re unfamiliar with the menu, read it before getting to the restaurant.
 It will give you an idea about all the healthy options they have.
-Most restaurants have their menu online, or call before to make sure they can accommodate your diet requirements.
+Most restaurants have their menu online or call before to make sure they can accommodate your diet requirements.
 Better even, write down what you are going to order.
 You are more likely to stick to it.

 Keep A Balance = Eating Healthy

-“Nutrition is all about the right balance,” Eat a light dinner if you ate a big lunch in the restaurant.
+“Nutrition is all about the right balance,” Eat a light dinner if you eat a big lunch in the restaurant.
 Or, if you know that you’re going to a restaurant, plan to have lighter meals during the day.
-This way, at the time of dining out, you won’t be too full… thus avoiding excess food consumption.
+This way, when dining out, you won’t be too full… thus avoiding excess food consumption.

 Decode The Menu

-When you’re browsing the menu, check out for words like breaded, Parmesan or panko-crusted, fried, batter-fried.
+When browsing the menu, check out for words like breaded, Parmesan, or panko-crusted, fried, or batter-fried.

-Your best food option should be the ones that are baked, broiled or grilled.
-Eating healthy means opting for grilled chicken instead of regular fried one… or a plate full of sweet potato fries instead of regular oil-loaded fries.
+Your best food option should be the ones that are baked, broiled, or grilled.
+Eating healthy means opting for grilled chicken instead of a regular fried one… or a plate full of sweet potato fries instead of regular oil-loaded fries.

 Drink Water Before And During Your Meal

-Water is a fantastic choice for drinking before and with a meal, especially if you drink it instead of sugar/carbonated-sweetened drinks or too much alcoholic beverages.
+Water is a fantastic choice for drinking before and with a meal, especially if you drink it instead of sugar/carbonated-sweetened drinks or too many alcoholic beverages.
 Water will keep you full.

-Replacing sugar-sweetened or carbonated drinks and wine or beer with plain water can help reduce your intake of calories and added sugar.
+Replacing sugar-sweetened or carbonated drinks and wine or beer with plain water can help reduce your calories and added sugar intake.